CBMExperiment/root-tutorial/README.md

 ## Get *VirtualBox*

 VirtualBox is a powerful virtualization product for PCs.
-If not already installed please install *VirtualBox* on your machine: [https://www.virtualbox.org](https://ww.virtualbox.org)
+If not already installed please install *VirtualBox* on your machine: [https://www.virtualbox.org](https://www.virtualbox.org)

 ## Setup a virtual machine
 - Download the prepared appliance from [here](https://fairroot.gsi.de/downloads/ROOT-Tutorial.ova)
 - Import the appliance into *VirtualBox*
    - From the menu "File” select “Import Appliance”
    - Boot the machine by double clinking in the available images
+- Login to the virtual machine using the username/password combination: fairroot/FairRoot

 ## Instructions within in the virtual machine
 - Get the all the files and material to your work area